 On the other we have the rise of freedom of inappropriate speech.
-Hate, white supremacy, and the colonisation of lies.
-(Better spoken and evident than festering like a vile wound in the dark places of humanity…where it has been for a very long time.)
+Hate, trolling, racism, white supremacy.
+(Better spoken and evident than festering like a vile wound in the dark places of humanity…)

-If we step back and look at this landscape as if looking at a giant art work on the walls of a Museum, we might see the perfection of this moment.
+If we step back and look at this landscape as if looking at a giant artwork we might see the perfection of this moment.

-Both are reflections of each other, the yin to the yang, neither right or wrong, but expressions of humans evolution towards greater harmony and wholeness.
+Both are reflections of each other, the yin to the yang, the broken to the broken.
+Expressions possibly of human evolution towards greater harmony and wholeness.

-What both polarities might be seeking on humanities evolutionary journey is that we remove the subject object relationship.
+What both polarities might be seeking on humanities evolutionary journey is that we remove the subject-object relationship.
 The us and them.
 The ‘my tribe, your tribe’.
 My rights over your rights.
+In group out group.

-They are asking that we start with the human.
+Perhaps instead we might start with the human.

-We realise, from this view of the whole, that any words spoken with hate, fear, ridicule, to shame, demean, belittle, are words that speak of our own hate, fear, shame and disrespect.
+We realise, from this view of the whole, that any words spoken with hate, fear or ridicule, to shame, demean, belittle, are words that speak from our own field of hate, fear, shame and disrespect.

 Our job is to move towards dignity, respect, compassion, understanding.
 To not leave anyone behind in our haste for progress.
 To hold the field for both diversity of opinion and collective and individual evolution.